 Problems can occasionally arise with the buyer pulling out.
 In that case the second highest bidder will be offered the item.
 If you feel you have been given a rough deal, see the 'Help' section for advice.

-Despatching the goods
+Despatching goods on ebay

 A thorough online guide to packing items can be found here.

 The final stage is to leave feedback on the buyer – who will likewise leave feedback on you.
-Feedback is eBay's system for monitoring users' integrity.
+Feedback is ebay's system for monitoring users' integrity.

 Anyone who buys or sells from you (and vice-versa) is invited to leave Positive, Negative or Neutral Feedback – plus comments if they wish.